Provisioning Files for 2016-17

 Areas of research expertise at K-State include satellite remote sensing, cartography and geographic visualization, ecosystem informatics, spatiotemporal modeling and geocomputation, rural resource sustainability, agriculture, and water resources.
 Emerging areas of expertise include public health GIS, spatial epidemiology, and UAV development.

 The K-State GIScience community is active in inviting speakers to campus through seminar series sponsored by the Provost and affiliated academic departments.
-Past speakers have included National Academy of Sciences members and international leaders in GIScience research such as Sarah Bednarz, Jack Dangermond, Dawn Wright, Keith Clarke, Ruth DeFries, Phil Gersmehl, and David Maidment.
+Past speakers have included National Academy of Sciences members and international leaders in GIScience research such as Sarah Bednarz, Keith Clarke, Jack Dangermond, Ruth DeFries, Phil Gersmehl, David Maidment, and Dawn Wright.